-While rasam powder is easily available in stores, they cannot match the taste of freshly ground spice blend.
+While rasam powder is easily available in stores, it cannot match the taste of a freshly ground spice blend.
 Not just the freshness, homemade spice blends can also be adjusted to suit your taste buds too - for example, adjusting the spice level.

 Difference between rasam powder and sambar powder

-I have earlier shared more about sambar and my recipe for homemade sambar powder (click here).
+I have earlier shared more about sambar and my recipe for homemade sambar powder.

-While some spices are common between both rasam powder and sambar powder, there are some key differences.
+While some spices are common between rasam powder and sambar powder, there are some key differences.
 The most important difference is the texture.
 Rasam powder has to be ground into a very fine powder whereas sambar powder can be fine to slightly coarse.

 Coriander seeds: This is the main spice used in rasam powder.
-Coriander seeds are dried fruit of the coriander plant.
+Coriander seeds are the dried fruit of the coriander plant.

 Cumin seeds: Cumin seeds are dried seeds of the herb Cuminum cyminum, which belongs to the parsley family.

-Dried red chilli: Dried red chilli are ripe chillies that are sun-dried and stored.
+Dried red chilli: Dried red chilli is ripe chillies that are sun-dried and stored.
 Usually, in my spice blends, I use two varieties of dried red chilli – one mild which adds a bright red colour (either Byadagi chilli or Kashmiri chilli) and the other hot chilli (Guntur chilli).
 Both these chillies are named after the places they are grown in.

 Black Pepper: Black pepper is a key spice used in rasam powder.
-Black pepper is one of the most commonly used spice, not just in India but across the world.
+Black pepper is one of the most commonly used spices, not just in India but across the world.
 They offer a unique flavour and add heat to the dish they are used in.